Scalaron-Higgs inflation reloaded: Higgs-dependent scalaron mass and primordial black hole dark matter: Extended scalaron-Higgs model

 \section{Extended scalaron-Higgs model}

 We assume the SM embedded into curved spacetime with a modified graviton-Higgs sector given by

 The curvature-Higgs-dependent function in \eqref{JFact} reads

 The structure of the action \eqref{JFact} with the function \eqref{ffunction} has been investigated in \cite{Gundhi:2020kzm} in the context of an abstract dilaton field $\varphi$.
 In contrast, in this article, we study the implications of identifying $\varphi$ with the SM Higgs field.
 This model provides a natural extension of the scalaron-Higgs model considered in \cite{Ema2017a,Wang2017,He:2018gyf,Gundhi:2018wyz}.

-We formulate the model as a two-field scalar-tensor theory in the Einstein frame (EF).\footnote{The (on-shell) equivalence between $f(R)$ theories and scalar-tensor theories and different field parametrization at the classical and quantum level has been demonstrated in \cite{Kamenshchik2015,Ruf2018a}.} Performing the non-linear field redefinitions
+We formulate the model as a two-field scalar-tensor theory.\footnote{The (on-shell) equivalence between $f(R)$ theories and scalar-tensor theories and different field parametrization at the classical and quantum level has been demonstrated in \cite{Kamenshchik2015,Ruf2018a}.} The auxiliary field $\chi$ emerges when formulating the $f(R,\varphi)$ theory as a two-field scalar-tensor theory \cite{Gundhi:2018wyz}.
+Transforming in addition to the the Einstein frame (EF) by performing the non-linear field redefinitions